briandrum/codes.forchagrin.com/ordinances/111-council.md

 ## 111.01   Regular meetings

-Regular meetings of Council shall be held in the Village Hall at such time as established by Council, on the second and fourth Mondays of each and every calendar month, except that Council may cancel one of the monthly meetings, in its discretion.
+Regular meetings of Council shall be either held in the Village Hall, or held virtually, when determined by Council or the Council President to hold a virtual meeting, at such time as established by Council, on the second and fourth Mondays of each and every calendar month, except that Council may cancel one of the monthly meetings, at its discretion.
 In the event there is no business to be considered by Council at the next regular meeting, the President of Council, upon notice to all other members of Council, the Mayor, Clerk of Council, Law Director and the Chief Administrative Officer, may cancel such meeting.
 Cancellation by the Council President shall be made no later than 4:00 p.m. on the Friday prior to the regularly scheduled Council meeting if cancellation was not declared at the last regular Council meeting.
 (Ord.
-2016-20.
-Passed 5-23-16.)
+2022-01.
+Passed 2-28-22.)

 ## 111.02   Special meetings